MicrosoftDocs/minecraft-creator/creator/Documents/StyleGuide.md

 ## Game Titles

-First things first, how should you refer to Minecraft and its many editions, updates, and versions?
+So now that you are ready to write about Minecraft, how should you refer to the game and its many editions, updates, and versions?

 ### Minecraft